fmenardo/Bgt_popgen_Europe_2024/MMC/MMC.md

 # Demographic inference

 ## Data preparation
-### Analysis not considering the probability of misidentification of derived alleles
+### Data preparation for analysis not considering the probability of misidentification of derived alleles

 We focus on two populations, the list of samples can be found in `N_EUR2_Bgs.args` and `E_EUR2_Bgs.args`.
 Both lists contain 5 Bgs isolates to be used as outgroup to polarize SNPs `list_Bgs.args`.

-For each chromosome we selected sites without missing data and excluded all sites axcept biallelic SNPs and invariant sites.
 For example for population N_EUR2:

 ```